-Rusty’s BBQ Chicken is beer brined, for a great flavor.
-Rusty likes to use Yellowdog Wit Beer, for it’s citrus tones, but other light colored beers will work as well.
+Beer brined then smoked BBQ chicken has a great flavor.
+Rusty likes to use Yellowdog Wit Beer, for its citrus tones, but other light-colored beers will work as well.

 Make sure to start this cooking project ahead of time, as the brine needs to sit in the fridge for at least 6 hours to develop good flavors.
 The chicken is then marinated for 4 to 8 hours, before cooking.

 After marinating, the chicken is lightly smoked for a subtle flavor.
 Rusty suggests using apple wood, because of its delicate aroma.
 The method uses an offset closed grill but a smoker will also work.

 - 1 cup warm water

 - 1/2 lemon chopped